Endoscopic Strip Craniectomy

 An experienced craniofacial plastic surgeon and a neurosurgeon work as a team in the operating room.

-• The surgeons stitch the incisions closed.
-The stitches will absorb into the body over time.
+- The surgeons stitch the incisions closed.
+The stitches will absorb into the body over several days.

 After the surgery, most babies spend 1 night in the intensive care unit (ICU).
 On the second night they are in a regular hospital room.
-Then they go home.
+Then they go home in 2-3 days.

 The endoscopic surgery and hospital stay are shorter than with open surgery.
 Because the cuts are much smaller, there is less bleeding.
 It is less likely that your child will need a blood transfusion.